PJ Morton

 P.J.
-Morton (born Paul Morton Jr.; March 29, 1981) is an American Grammy winning musician, singer, songwriter and record producer.
-Since 2012, he has been the keyboardist for the pop rock band Maroon 5.
-Morton originally joined the band as a touring member in 2010 and became an official member in 2012 after Jesse Carmichael went on indefinite hiatus (he returned to the lineup playing rhythm guitar in 2014).
+Morton (born Paul Sylvester Morton Jr.; March 29, 1981) is an American musician, singer, songwriter and record producer.
+Since 2012, he has been the keyboardist for the pop band Maroon 5.
+Morton originally joined the band as a touring member in 2010 and became an official member in 2012 after Jesse Carmichael went on a short hiatus (he returned to the band in 2014).

 Morton released his debut solo EP, Following My First Mind, in March 2012, through the record label Young Money.
-Adam Levine and James Valentine were featured on the lead single, "Heavy".
+Maroon 5 band members Adam Levine and James Valentine were featured on the lead single, "Heavy".
 In May 2013, Morton released his first major-label debut album, New Orleans.
 In 2016, he released his mixtape Bounce & Soul Vol. 1 in March and the Sticking to My Guns EP in July.
 On April 14, 2017, Morton released his first self-released studio album Gumbo, earning Morton two Grammy Award nominations for Best R&B Album and Best R&B Song at the 60th Annual Grammy Awards.

 In April 2019, Morton said he would begin a project to restore the New Orleans home of jazz pioneer Buddy Bolden and create a museum and community space at the site.
 Bolden's former home has been owned by Morton's father's church for more than a decade, and had been cited for demolition by neglect.